-- Flex Board types; the type depends on layers which ultimately determines the price.
+- Flex Board types depend on layers, ultimately determining the price.

 - Custom or unique specification; If you require added features on your FPCB, for instance, solder mask clearance, side plating, or contoured edges, you’ll pay extra.

 How to reduce Flexible PCB cost?

 Every manufacturer should have a flex PCB cost estimator list that helps lower FPCB cost.

 - Keep flexible layers to a minimum; Usually, rigid laminates are more cost-effective than flexible laminates.
 You'll lower the cost by reducing the number of layers in the flexible circuitry.

 - Keep overall layers to a minimum; If you reduce the number of layers, the number of plies of flow prepreg you’ll need will also be low.
 Thus, the cost decreases.

 - Limit controlled impedance requirements; It might be tempting to incorporate all impedance values achievable.
 However, if you consider the design's cost-effectiveness, just test and model the values your flex circuit board needs.